TylerMRoderick/fernfolio-11ty-template/pages/projects.md

 date: 2021-01-01
 permalink: /projects/index.html
 metaDescription: A sample Projects page
-subtitle: Projects Subtitle
+subtitle: This is the page where all projects will live
 emoji: 💻
 eleventyNavigation:
   key: Projects
   order: 4
 ---

-This is the page where all projects will live.